oliviermirat/ZebraZoomDocumentation/docs/tracking/trackingOnCluster.md

 python -m zebrazoom ./ 4wellsZebrafishLarvaeEscapeResponses avi 4wellsZebrafishLarvaeEscapeResponses.json
 ```

-The first two lines printed by that command will indicate the folder in which the tracking results are saved.
+The first line printed by that command will indicate the folder in which the tracking results are saved.
 Once the tracking is done, open an anaconda prompt on your local computer and type:

 ```
 python -m zebrazoom selectZZoutput